AdobeDocs/genstudio.en/help/user-guide/guidelines/brands.md

 ---
-title: GenStudio [!DNL Brands]
+title: GenStudio for Performance Marketers [!DNL Brands]
-description: GenStudio [!DNL Brands] are a comprehensive collection of brand assets—marketing copy, imagery, experiences, and more—to inform the creation of brand-aligned content in GenStudio.
+description: GenStudio for Performance Marketers [!DNL Brands] are a comprehensive collection of brand assets—marketing copy, imagery, experiences, and more—to inform the creation of brand-aligned content.
 feature: Brands Service, Guidelines
 ---

-# GenStudio [!DNL Brands]
+# GenStudio for Performance Marketers [!DNL Brands]

 A brand distinguishes an organization, product, service or concept from others.
 Some aspects of a brand are objective, like a logo, while others are subjective, like tone of voice.

-GenStudio uses the wealth of brand information from your brand, partners it with [!DNL Product] and [!DNL Persona] information, and builds out a comprehensive brand identity.
+GenStudio for Performance Marketers uses the wealth of brand information from your brand, partners it with [!DNL Product] and [!DNL Persona] information, and builds out a comprehensive brand identity.
 This brand identity is used to inform the creation of on-brand content using Adobe's generative AI technology.

 **To view or modify a brand**: